Alexander-Yurtaev/BloggingPlatformAPI/README.md

 - Get all blog posts
 - Filter blog posts by a search term

+To deploy a project, you must
+- open the console in the root of the solution
+- to deploy Postgres, run the command 'docker compose-f/postgres / docker-compose.yml up-d`
+- to create a database, run the command `dotnet ef database update --connection "Host=localhost;Port=5432;Database=blog_platform;Username=postgres;Password=postgres-p@ssw0rd" --project "./BloggingPlatformAPI.DataContext/BloggingPlatformAPI.DataContext.csproj" --context "BloggingPlatformDataContext"`
+- launch one of the projects: BloggingPlatformAPI.MinimalApi or BloggingPlatformAPI.WebAPI

 **Attention!!!**
 Tracking changes in the postgres-password file.txt is disabled by the command
 ```bash